quii/learn-go-with-tests/math.md

 > Cos returns the cosine of the radian argument x.

 It wants the angle to be in radians.
-Instead of breaking a circle up into 360 degrees as we might be more used to, we break the full turn of the circle into 2π radians.
-There are good reasons to do this that we won't go in to.
+So what's a radian?
+Instead of defining the full turn of a circle to be made up of 360 degrees, we define a full turn as being 2π radians.
+There are good reasons to do this that we won't go in to.[^2]

 Now that we've done some reading, some learning and some thinking, we can write our next test.